WARMER SUNDAY & MONDAY WITH MORE WIND AND HUMIDITY

 Your First Alert Weather Forecast:

-While a few isolated showers are still possible tonight mainly north of Green Bay, most locations are looking at a variably cloudy and quiet night.
-Lows will be mainly in the 50s.

-Southeasterly winds increase on Sunday and some gusts may be around 25 mph during the day.
-A small craft advisory is in effect for Lake Michigan and there could be rip currents at Lake Michigan beaches.
-Temperatures will be generally in the 60s near Lake Michigan & in Door County, but inland areas should zoom well into the upper 70s to middle 80s.
-You’ll probably notice more humidity in the air by the afternoon and evening.
+We’re starting off the day on a mild night and with some sunshine.
+A mix of sun and clouds can be expected through the rest of the day.
+The clouds may be thicker at times compared to others.
+As a storm complex to our west continues to advance, it is possible we see an isolated shower or storms at some point this afternoon.
+Most of us will stay dry.
+It’ll be a breezy day with wind gusts up to 30 mph possible.
+These winds out of the south-southeast will keep temperatures near the lake in the 60s and 70s, while inland, highs will mainly be in the low and middle 80s.

-Memorial Day continues to look superb for a summer holiday, but it will be breezy, hot, and humid.
-Daytime highs in the 80s to low 90s are likely away from Lake Michigan with cooler 70s & 60s there.
-Southerly winds with gusts up to around 25 mph continue.
+Memorial Day will feature lots of sun, and it should be dry through the entirety of the day.
+It will definitely be a hot, humid, and breezy day.
+Afternoon highs will climb into the 80s to low 90s are likely away from Lake Michigan with cooler 70s there.
+Inland temperatures will be near record!
+Southerly winds with gusts up to around 30 mph continue.
 Rip currents will remain a risk at Lake Michigan beaches.

-A cold front is on track for Tuesday.
+A cold front will move through the region on Tuesday.
 We’ll be warm and humid out ahead of it so highs should still approach 90°.
-Showers and storms could fire along the front during the day and that may lead to some strong or severe weather in the region.
-It’s not certain but stay tuned for updates.
+Showers and storms could fire along the front during the day and that may lead to some strong to severe storms.
+The timing of the front will determine when or if storms form.
+Given the heat and humidity in place, it’s something we’ll monitor closely.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).